wso2/choreo-samples/temperature-alert-kafka-sample/temperature-producer/README.md

 }
 ```

 You can deploy this program in Choreo as a service component and invoke the endpoint to send temperature data to the Kafka topic.
-And, make sure to add all the necessary configurations (service.cert, service.key, ca.pem, and the Kafka topic) to the service component.
+And, make sure to add all the necessary configurations (service.cert, service.key, ca.pem, service uri, and the Kafka topic) to the service component.